DanielMarabwa/State-of-Health-SOH-battery-prediction/README.md

 The data used in this project comes from the NASA Battery Data Set.
 Lithium-ion batteries underwent charging, discharging, and impedance cycles continuously until they reached End-of-Life (EOL) criteria, defined as a 20% to 30% fade in rated capacity.
 Data from these experiments was recorded and stored in MATLAB files.
 Please refer to the **MATLAB Data Description** (under the **Battery Data** section) for further details.

 A data collection process, implemented in Python, was used to extract the battery data from the original MATLAB files, transform it into useful features, and convert it into a dataframe and a CSV file.
-Please refer to **Extracted Features** (under the **Battery Data** section) for further details.
+Please refer to **"Extracted Features and Explaination of Data"** (under the **"Battery Data"** section) for further details.